 Rectification of design faults Capital Required to bring the asset closer into working condition.
 However, the previous expenditure incurred on the defective work would need to be written off to revenue.
 Liquidated Damages Revenue Paying out damages as compensation for breaching a contract does not enhance the value of the asset.
 Furniture and fittings Capital - but often revenue for CCC Items required to bring an asset into working condition are often capitalised as part of the overall cost of the scheme, even if such items fall below the de minimis limit of the authority.
 However, the Council's policy is to not capitalise equipment, therefore if the purchase is outside of an overarching property scheme, then the costs will be revenue.
 The downside of capitalisation is that it will not be possible to justify future replacement of furniture and fittings as being capital.
 Training and familiarisation of staff Revenue The asset will be regarded as being in working condition, irrespective of whether anyone in the authority can use it.
 Professional fees Capital But only to the extent that the service provided makes a contribution to the physical fabric of the new construction (e.g. architecture design) or the work required to bring the property into working condition for its intended use (e.g. legal advice in preparation of building contracts).
+Borrowing costs Capital Any interest payable on expenditure incurred before the asset is in working condition can be added to the cost of the fixed asset.
+Any financing costs incurred after that date will be a charge to revenue.
+CCC is looking to amend its accounting policies in 2017-18 in order to be able to apply this.
 Finance and Internal Audit staff costs Revenue These costs are generally incurred for governance reasons, rather than enhancing the value of the asset.